 Frequently asked questions

-How do you pitch a recruitment candidate?
+- How do you pitch your role to a candidate?